syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

   //Set the range for subtotaling
   IRange range = worksheet.Range["C3:G12"];

-  //Perform subtotals for the range with every change in first column
-  //and subtotals to be included for specified list of columns range.SubTotal(0, ConsolidationFunction.Sum, new int[] { 2, 3, 4 });
+  //Perform subtotals for the range with every change in first column and subtotals to be included for specified list of columns range.SubTotal(0, ConsolidationFunction.Sum, new int[] { 2, 3, 4 });

   workbook.SaveAs("Book1.xlsx");